Gabriella439/nixos-in-production/manuscript/Setup.md

     --no-channel-add \
     --nix-extra-conf-file <(<<< "${CONFIGURATION}")
 ```

-Note: if you see a star next to an insert like this one, that means that I won't suggest any further improvements to the instructions.
-These starred inserts are the final "golden" instructions.
-{/blurb}

 {blurb, class: information}
 The prior script only works if your shell is Bash or Zsh and all shell commands throughout this book assume the use of one of those two shells.